17 Best Pink Sand Beaches in the World

 Indonesia is filled with some of the world's most spectacular beaches.
 One of its less prominent, slightly secluded, and most beautiful strands is Tangsi Beach.
 This lovely pink gem is located in the southeastern tip of Lombok, a small island that lies beside Bali and boasts captivating views of Mount Rinjani.

 Snorkeling is popular here, as coral reefs lie just off the blushing shores.
 Speaking of shores, the sand here is an eye-popping pink.
 Unlike other beaches on this list that may be brushed with a rosy hue, Tangsi Beach (a.k.a.
 Pink Beach by tourists) is undoubtedly colorful.

 The water is calm, making it a perfect swim destination for those with kids.
-Unless you’re planning to visit during big holidays, you won’t have to fight crowds for a spot on the pastel sand.
-Insider’s tip: The best time for photos is early morning, when the colors are at their brightest.
+Unless you're planning to visit during big holidays, you won't have to fight crowds for a spot on the pastel sand.
+Insider's tip: The best time for photos is early morning, when the colors of this stunning pink sand beach are at their brightest.

 8. Beaches of Great Santa Cruz Island, Philippines